Sweetzia/bkawaii_creations/README.md

 **Layout and existing features**
 This is a multi-page layout.
 There are five different templates used:
 1. Base template for the home page with login, registration, search engine and shoppingbag.
-On the Homepage you see a images gallery, about section and footer.
-The footer displays on every template.
+The content on my website exists of an about section, popular products section and footer.
 2. Bag template used for the shopping bag page, cart and secure checkout/purchase form.
 3. Checkout template used for the cart, checkout and payment forms.
 4. Products template to view the products and product details
 5. Profiles template for login, registration and product admininstration

-Surface
-* For the surface plane I wanted the design to be pastel coloured and fun.
-These are the most common used kawaii colours.
-* The colors of my website are : ……….
-* The images used for my products are photographed by myself.
-* I choose the ……….google font for my text on the website.
-* The buttons are purple coloured and simple.
-Each button has a text description of it, describing to the user what it's function is.
-* Bkawaii creations logo is designed by myself on canva.com

 Features Left to Implement
 * A wishlist, where the user can pick products and "favorite" them, before deciding to add them to the cart or not.
-* Securing the views for superusers and customers
-* Setting up real confirmation emails
+* For the shop owner to edit his products in the product admininstration.
+* Write a customer review section on my homepage

 Challenges

-I worked with Git branches for the first time in this project.
+* I worked with Git branches for the first time in this project.
 It was difficult at first and I got scared merging my git branches to my master branch.
 I was afraid my code would not work anymore.
-But with the help of this video tutorial: https://www.youtube.com/watch?v=S2TUommS3O0  everything went well with merging my git branches, until I encountered a problem when I went merging my profiles branch to my master.
+But with the help of this video tutorial from [Atlassian][3].
+Everything went well with merging my git branches, until I encountered a problem when I went merging my profiles branch to my master.
 Is was a merge conflict with my binary file db.sqlite3.
 I could not resolve the conflict in github with a pull request.
-So I searched for a solution on google and finally discoverd this tip on https://lostechies.com/joshuaflanagan/2010/01/29/how-to-resolve-a-binary-file-conflict-with-git/
+So I searched for a solution on google and finally discoverd this tip on [Lostechies.com][4].
 I had no git merge conflicts anymore and my profiles app was added to my master branch.
 The only thing was, that I had to create a new superuser to gain access to my django administration.

+* I struglled with my media queries in my base.css.
+Especially getting my jumbotron right on every mobile device and get everything responsive on a desktop at the same time.
+This is something I still want to improve in after the coding course.

+* Deploying my project on Heroku with all the static files and media, was a challenge.
+I eventually asked tutor support for help.
+Eventually we discovered I did not have DEVELOPMENT = 1 in my environmental variables setting in Gitpod.
+The images were shown in Gitpod, but not yet in my Heroku app.
+Looking at the [House of Mouse][5] project from Anna Greaves and how she used the Object URL from AWS S3, helped me with my product and logo images to show on my homepage.
+I just had to add the media AWS Object URL link to the image src in my index.html.

 Main Technologies Used

 Languages used
-* This project uses HTML, CSS, JavaScript and Python programming languages.
+* This project uses HTML, CSS, JavaScript and Python/Django programming languages.

 Tools used
 * Balsamiq to create the wireframes for this project.
 * Django as python web framework
 * Git to handle version control.
 * GitHub to store the project code remotely.
-* PIP for installation of tools needed in this project - pip3 install django - pip3 install django-allauth - pip3 install pillow - pip3 install django-crispy-forms - pip3 install django-countries
+* PIP for installation of tools needed in this project
 * Stripe as payment platform to validate and accept credit card payments securely.
+* Amazon S3 - AWS Cloud Storage for static and media files
 * Heroku for deployment
 * Django Crispy Forms to style django forms.